mahfoozalamcse/Data-Structure-Practice/README.md

 PrintInorderIterative.java – Iterative inorder, preorder, and diameter of the tree; also find LCA (Lowest Common Ancestor).

 BinaryTreeCreate.java – Create and initialize a binary tree.

+Practice 2 :
+    print Left , right, bottom and Top view in tree